nzkozar/ExoplayerExample/README.md

 # ExoplayerExample

-A simple ExoPlayer example (finally!!!!) displaying how to play local audio files.
+A simple ExoPlayer2 audio example displaying how to play audio files.

 <ol>
 <li>Play audio file stored in the filesystem</li>